ahadjixenofontos/pres-data-intersections/PITCHME.md

 <img src="images/water-cycle.jpg" height="340">

 Note:
-My personal views fit in the empiricism camp more than the rationalist camp.
+So in the interest of full disclosure, my personal views fit in the empiricism camp more than the rationalist camp.
 I view intuition and observation as part of the same system.
 This is a diagram of the water cycle, in which the rain represents knowledge, the vapor represents intuition, and all the drainage systems represent past experiences.
 I'm not convinced that anyone who is a human being can escape the influence of their past experiences, their limited instrumentation of just five senses, which have shaped their intuition and world view.

 Perhaps the more storms you have experienced, the more accurate and well calibrated your system of logic and rational thought will be.
 In our penguin example, the evolutionary biologist has a perhaps sharper intuition than a student, and perhaps this can get them closer to the truth, if such a thing exists.
 As soon as you switch environments, or perhaps type of data, the intuition needs to be built up again.